microsoft/codetour/README.md

 By default, each step is associated with the line of code you created the comment on (i.e. the line you clicked the `+` on the comment bar for).
 However, if you want to call out a specific span of code as part of the step, simply highlight the code before you add the step (clicking the `Add Tour to Step` button), and the selection will be captured as part of the step.

 <img width="800px" src="https://user-images.githubusercontent.com/116461/76705627-b96cc280-669e-11ea-982a-d754c4f001aa.gif" />

+If you need to tweak the selection that's associated with a step, simply edit the step, reset the selection and then save it.

 ### Re-arranging steps